 Camp Parsons is accredited through the BSA National Camp Accreditation Program (NCAP).

 For rental information, click HERE.

 Scroll down for information about Boy Scout summer camp and High Adventure programs!
 Check out Camp Parsons on Facebook and Twitter to the right too!→

 Adventure and unforgettable experiences lie ahead for Boy Scouts and leaders at week-long summer camp.
 Many merit badges can be completed at the archery and rifle ranges, the aquatics area, and the Craft Lodge.

-Annual Health & Medical Record New form as of March 1, 2014 available online only.
+Annual Health & Medical Record Available online only

 (We accept all BSA medical forms completed by a physician or licensed practitioner within 12 months of the end of the month Scout or adult is attending camp.
 National Jamboree and national high adventure health forms are also accepted.)

 Check out a video on YouTube HERE.
 (Footage by Scouts!)

 Scouts who are unable to attend summer camp with their troop or want to go alone, they can attend camp as part of the Provisional Troop at either Camp Pigott or Camp Parsons.
 Scouts sign up individually for this program and are grouped together with other single scouts or assigned to a troop at camp.
 Adult leaders are assigned.
 Hurry - only 2 sessions left!

 (Space can open up in full sessions, so check first)